This Southern Black-Eyed Peas recipe is one you’ll be asked to make over and over again. It’s spicy, smoky, and delicious.

 They keep very well—storing them in the refrigerator allows the flavors to combine together even more until you reheat them.

-- Make it vegetarian by taking out the meat and substituting in vegetable broth
+Add hot sauce, chopped tomatoes, celery, and okra, or make it vegetarian by taking out the meat and substituting vegetable broth.

 Southern Black-Eyed Peas